PretendoNetwork/nintendo-wiki/docs/nex/protocols/matchmake-extension/pokemon-x-y.md

 title: Pokemon X / Y (109)
 ---

-This page describes the methods that are only seen in Pokemon X and Y.
+This page describes the methods that are only seen in Pokemon X / Y and Omega Ruby / Alpha Sapphire.

 ## Methods